ianwills-splunk/msgraphforentra/manual_readme_content.md

     that pop-up window.
 -   Open this URL in a separate browser tab.
 This new tab will redirect to the Microsoft login page to complete the login process to grant the permissions to the app.
--   Log in using the same Microsoft account that was used to configure the Microsoft 365 Defender workflow and the application on the Microsoft Azure Portal.
+-   Log in using the same Microsoft account that was used to configure the Microsoft Entra workflow and the application on the Microsoft Azure Portal.
 After logging in, review the requested permissions listed and click on the 'Accept' button.
 -   This will display a successful message of 'Code received.
 Please close this window, the action